 However, it’s since become the world’s most important city for Islamic banking, surpassing even the likes of Dubai.
 It also has claim to one of Southeast Asia’s most significant oil & gas industries.

-KL’s very obvious multiculturalism, with Indian, Malay, Chinese and Western influences, mean that many tourists and investors from all over the world visit the city.
+KL has immense multiculturalism with Indian, Malay, Chinese and Western influences.
+This means tourists and investors from all over the world visit the city.
 It’s not uncommon to see wealthy Arabs and Mainland Chinese alike – people almost certainly bringing capital with them.

-While Kuala Lumpur is not as large as Bangkok, Jakarta, or some other Asian cities, it has several distinct neighborhoods where expats tend to buy real estate.
+Kuala Lumpur isn’t as large as Bangkok, Jakarta, or some other Asian cities.
+But it has several distinct neighborhoods where expats tend to buy real estate.

 KL City Centre (KLCC)